bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 #### Flexible and powerful

 Derived state is state based on some other state.
 Like a pure function with props.
-With Recoil state can easily be replaced with derived data without modifying the components.
+With Recoil, state can easily be replaced with derived data without modifying the components.

 Read more about the motivation for Recoil [here](https://recoiljs.org/docs/introduction/motivation).